The Made in Africa plenary during the 8th AfrEA Conference

-with participation from the Global South, including from left to right:
+with participation from the Global South, including from left to right

-AfrEA’s objective is to promote and adapt to an African evaluation framework – an approach initiated from inside the continent, and overwhelming supported from outside Africa.
+AfrEA’s objective is to promote and adapt to an African evaluation framework – an approach initiated from inside the continent and overwhelmingly supported from outside Africa.
 The Made in Africa concept will continuously enjoy prominence.

-During the 8th AfrEA Conference a special Made in Africa strand attracted global participation from the Global South.
-We are working with the Bill & Melinda Gates Foundation to promote the initiative and institutionalise processes in AfrEA.
+During the 8th AfrEA Conference, a special Made in Africa strand attracted global participation from the Global South.
+We are working with the Bill & Melinda Gates Foundation to promote the initiative and institutionalize processes in AfrEA.